ohmg-dev/about-oim/docs/guides/preparation.md

 ![The splitting interface, ready to split this document into three new documents.](../_assets/images/alex-split.gif)

-If this document **does not** to be split:

-- Click <code>No Split Needed</code>.
-- You will be redirected to the document detail page, from which you can continue the georeferencing process.
-- If you chose this by mistake, you can undo the designation in the document detail page.

-If this document **does** need to be split
+### Splitting the document

 - Use the interface to create as many cut-lines as are needed to fully split this document.
 - Once you have one or more valid cut-lines, a preview will appear showing how the image will be split.
-- Click <code>Split</code> when you are ready.
+- Click the scissors icon when you are ready.
-- You will be redirected to the document detail page, while the split process runs in the background.
+- You will be redirected to the map overview page, while the split process runs in the background.
-- If you split the document incorrectly, you can undo the process in the document detail page.
+- If you split the document incorrectly, you can undo the process from the map summary page.

-Fixing an incorrect determination:

-- In the document detail page, you can undo this operation as long as no georeferencing has been performed.
-- Look for the undo <i class="fa fa-undo"></i> button under the <code>Preparation</code> heading.
-- If the button is disabled but you believe the split process was performed incorrectly, please contact an admin.

-Creating cut-lines:
+### Creating cut-lines

-- In <code>Draw</code> mode, click once to start or continue a line, and double-click to finish it.
+- In **Draw** mode, click once to start or continue a line, and double-click to finish it.
-- Press <code>Esc</code> to cancel an in-progress drawing.
+- Press **Esc** to cancel an in-progress drawing.
-- Switch to <code>Modify</code> mode to change a cut-line.
+- Switch to **Modify** mode to change a cut-line.
-- Click <i class="fa fa-refresh"></i> to erase all lines and start over.
+- Click the "refresh" button to erase all lines and start over.

 Understanding cut-lines: